imgix/react-imgix/README.md

 />
 ```

 The other major change relates to how the component determines an image's aspect ratio.
 Instead of appending a calculated height `h=` value based on specified dimensions, the URL string will now be built using the [imgix aspect ratio parameter](https://blog.imgix.com/2019/07/17/aspect-ratio-parameter-makes-cropping-even-easier) `ar=`.
 Luckily, the interface for specifying an aspect ratio is no different from before.
-However, a user will have to pass in the `fit=crop` parameter in order for it to take effect:
+However, users will have to pass in the `fit=crop` parameter in order for it to take effect:

 ```jsx
 <Imgix